mvartani76/DGMD-E-27-Spring2016-P4/README.md

 	"footer footer footer footer";
 }
 ```
-As we see when comparing the two, "sidebar" is displayed first (or to the left of "content") in non-mobile-portrait screen width and then displayed second (or below "content") in mobile portrait screen width.
+As we see when comparing the two, "sidebar" is displayed first (or to the left of "content") in non-mobile-portrait screen width and then displayed second (or below "content") in mobile portrait screen width.<br>
 ## CSS Animation and SVG
 ### 3D transformation on an element (using perspective)
 ### 1 second transition